slaisha/power-bi-cohort-analysis/README.md

 <h3 align="center">Subscriber Insights: Gaming Cohort Analysis Dashboard</h3>

   <p align="center">

-  This GitHub repository showcases a series of Power BI dashboards developed for a simulated gaming company.
-The dashboards are designed to analyze and visualize subscriber behavior, focusing on metrics such as active retention rates, churn rates, and reactivations.
-These insights are crucial for understanding subscriber dynamics and improving engagement strategies in the gaming industry.
+This suite of Power BI dashboards for Omlet Game Studio delivers crucial insights into key subscriber metrics such as retention, churn, and reactivations.
+It provides a robust toolkit for monitoring subscriber counts, retention rates, net churn, deactivations, and the effectiveness of re-engagement strategies.

   </p>
 </div>